Ali-Al-Khuwaja/Ali-Al-Khuwaja/README.md

 I'm also a human with emotions, so I do have hobbys and one of them is game development, so, don't be surprised if you see me talking about it.
-I also love CATS
+I also love Cats

 Contact me on : ali.al.khuwaja@gmail.com
 <!---